CODARcode/cheetah/README.md

 ### v0.5.1

-- Refactor to better support installaction via pip and setuptools
+- Refactor to better support installation via pip and setuptools
 - Campaigns will use the same python executable as the `cheetah.py create-campaign` command used to generate them, which should automatically take care of using the correct virtualenv in most